 - Likely to be less effective than turkesterone

 HGH is not an anabolic steroid, although it mimics several of steroids’ properties; such as fat loss, muscle hypertrophy/strength and endurance.

 HGH is a peptide hormone, often taken by bodybuilders wanting to take their physique to the next level.
-The proportion of muscle-building and fat loss is dissimilar to steroids, with HGH having more lipolytic (fat-burning) effects than anabolic (muscle-building).
+We observe the proportion of muscle-building and fat loss to be dissimilar to steroids, with HGH having more lipolytic (fat-burning) effects than anabolic (muscle-building).